abiyasa/marko-jest/README.md

 ## What is this?

-Contains transformer and other rendering test utility for testing [Marko](https://markojs.com/) component with Jest & JSDOM
+Contains transformer and other rendering test utility for testing [Marko 4](https://markojs.com/) component with Jest & JSDOM.

 ## Setup